To my readers......

 Guys In Uniform - Sailor in the Rigging

-Guys in Uniform Studio* set up in the mid 1970s producing sexy pictures with a strong flavour of military discipline.
-It was much inspired by the example set by Royale Studio, and the personnel involved reputedly had connections of some sort with Basil Clavering's set-up.
+Guys in Uniform Studio* set up in the mid 1970s, producing sexy pictures with a strong flavour of military discipline.
+It was much inspired by the example set by Royale Studio in the late 1950s, and the personnel involved reputedly had connections of some sort with Basil Clavering's set-up (see below).

 Guys In Uniform - Double Discipline

-Guys In Uniform created Gym Discipline scenarios which mirrored Royale storyettes
+Guys In Uniform created many Gym Discipline scenarios which also mirrored Royale storyettes which usually featured a gym horse, providing both context and a handy frame for punishment

 ~

 Ever since the release of the British Photographers' collection of Royale and Guys in Uniform images, this Studio has suffered from being called 'Men in Uniform' in some quarters.
-However, it always used the 'Guys in Uniform' label in its short existence, see image above.
+However, it always used the 'Guys in Uniform' label in its short existence, as shown in the image above.
 There was never a Studio called 'Men In Uniform'

 ~

 The pictures of both studios pushed at the boundaries of acceptability for their respective times.
-Royale's beefcake images flirted with homosexual innuendo and sadism which was strictly taboo in 1950s Britain.
-By the late 70s when Guys in Uniform was formed, gay lifestyle magazines were a fact of life and even frontal nudes were permissible (if flaccid).
-However, the combination of nudity and discipline scenarios' was problematic.
+Royale's beefcake images flirted with homosexual innuendo and sadism, which was strictly taboo in the 1950s Britain.
+By the late 70s, when Guys in Uniform was formed, gay lifestyle magazines were commonplace and even frontal nudes were permissible (if flaccid).
+However, the combination of nudity and discipline scenarios' was still highly controversial and problematic.

 Guys In Uniform - Double Discipline